-Carl Philipp Emaneul Bach wrote this popular and lighthearted sonata in 1786, after settling in Hamburg, Germany, hence its title.
+Carl Philipp Emanuel Bach wrote this popular and lighthearted sonata (catalogued as H.564) in 1786 after settling in Hamburg, Germany, hence its title.
 Written in the galant style, it's two movements are of a moderate difficulty and make the piece suitable for both recital programmes and auditions.

 Video - listen to audio samples from each movement of this work: